 - Snow Depth

 - Air Quality

-An area of low pressure will move across the northern tier of the country on Saturday, while a cold front will extend from the central Plains to the Mid-Atlantic.
+An area of low pressure will skim across the northern tier of the country on Friday, while remnants of Odile will shift eastward over the southern Plains.

 The remnants of Hurricane Odile will continue to linger across parts of the Four Corners, the southern Rockies and the southern Plains on Friday.
 As daytime heating interacts with this moisture, isolated showers and thunderstorms will develop across the region.
 Heavy rain associated with these thunderstorms will bring a chance of flash flooding to eastern New Mexico and northwest Texas.
 Meanwhile, a cold frontal boundary will extend from northern California to north central Montana.
 As this frontal boundary moves eastward, showers and thunderstorms will develop across the Great Basin and the Intermountain West.
 A ridge of high pressure will build to the west of the cold front, keeping the West Coast mostly clear of wet weather.